pammacdotnet/TypstPaper/paper.typ

     place-link(18.2%, 94.7%, 34.2% * s, 0.55% * s, "https://en.wikipedia.org/wiki/Romanization_of_Japanese")
   }),
   kind: image,
-  caption: [Creation of a document in #VSCodium with #Tinymist extension], ) <fig:vscodium>
+  caption: [Creation of a document in #VSCodium with #Tinymist extension (the links in the figure are interactive thanks to #place-func and #link-func)], ) <fig:vscodium>

 #set raw(lang: none)